Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-credential-deployment.rst

 utility function that does this by simply providing it the credential deployment transaction and the signature on the transaction.
 The result of the call is a transaction hash that can then be used to monitor the status of the transaction.

-If successful, the credential will have been deployed, and it is now possible to start creating account transactions.
-Go to :ref:`wallet-sdk-account-transaction` for a guide on how that is done.
+If successful, the credential will be deployed, and it is now possible to start creating account transactions.
+Go to :ref:`wallet-sdk-account-transaction` for a guide about creating account transactions.

 .. tabs::